cs3org/reva/pkg/storage/utils/decomposedfs/atomicity.md

 ### Negative Effects

-Failing calls will leave an orphened node behind (See reva issue [#1601](https://github.com/cs3org/reva/issues/1601)).
+Failing calls will leave an orphaned node behind (See reva issue [#1601](https://github.com/cs3org/reva/issues/1601)).

 No risk of inconsistency.